cfengine/documentation/getting-started/installation/general-installation/installation-enterprise-vagrant.markdown

 ## Requirements
 * 2G disk space
-* 1G memory
+* 3G memory
 * CPU with VT extensions capable of running 64bit guests

-Note: VirtualBox requires that your computer support hardware virtualization in order to make use of the CentOS 64-bit virtual machines mentioned above.
+Note: VirtualBox requires that your computer support hardware virtualization in order to make use of the virtual machines mentioned above.
 This is sometimes turned on or off in BIOS settings, but not all processors and motherboards necessarily support hardware virtualization.